joshmorel/joshmorel.ca_ownhugo_old/content/posts/storing-ssh-passphrases-on-kubuntu.md

----
-title: Storing SSH Key Passphrases on Kubuntu
-date: 2018-11-29T18:38:00-05:00
-tags: [Kubuntu, KDE, Ubuntu, SSH]
-slug: storing-ssh-passphrases-on-kubuntu
-summary: Simple instructions for storing SSH key passphrases in the KWallet on Kubuntu
----
++++
+title = "Storing SSH Key Passphrases on KDE Plasma" date = "2018-11-29T18:38:00-05:00" tags = ["Kubuntu", "KDE", "Ubuntu", "SSH"] slug = "storing-ssh-passphrases-on-kubuntu" summary = """
+Unlike GNOME, KDE Plasma does not have a super automatic means of storing SSH key passphrases in the user's keyring.
+This post includes provides quick instructions on how to do so as well as as some extra explanatory details.
+"""
++++

-# TL;DR
+## TL;DR

 Storing your SSH key passphrases in the KWallet on Kubuntu is simple, albeit not as streamlined as with the GNOME Keyring.
 To do so create an executable file `~/.config/autostart-scripts/ssh-add.sh` with the following content: